blocknative/web3-onboard/packages/uauth/README.md

 ## Options

 Follow the [Login Client Congifuration Docs](https://docs.unstoppabledomains.com/login-with-unstoppable/login-integration-guides/login-client-configuration/) on the Unstoppable Domains website to get setup with your clientID and redirectUri.
-Note that the Redirection URI value(s) in the client configuration MUST exactly match the redirect_uri parameter value used in `UauthInitOptions`.
+**Note:** The Redirection URI value(s) in the client configuration MUST exactly match the redirect_uri parameter value used in `UauthInitOptions`.
 More specifics can be found in the [Rules for Redirect URIs Docs](https://docs.unstoppabledomains.com/login-with-unstoppable/login-integration-guides/login-client-configuration/#rules-for-redirect-uris).

 ```typescript
 type UauthInitOptions = {